adradr/Consensys-Bootcamp-Final-Project-researchDAO/Readme.md

 To be able to interact with the contract in a browser you need to follow these steps:
 ```
 cd client/
+npm run recompiled  // it copies newly compiled ABIs
 npm run start
 ```
 This will launch your development server at `http://localhost:3000`

+### 5. step - copy address MNEMONIC into MetaMask wallet

+To be able to interact with the contract in a browser you also need to import your mnemonic words of your ganache accounts into MetaMask

 ## How to run